jdunham2/ThemeKit_plus_Git_WorkFlow/README.md

 1. Pull master branch

-⋅⋅*#### Additional WF if still editing using Shopify.com instead of only via code:
+⋅⋅1.
+Additional WF if still editing using Shopify.com instead of only via code:
 -----------------------
-Download all changes from Shopify live online:
+⋅⋅*Download all changes from Shopify live online:
-`theme download --env='production'`
+⋅⋅*`theme download --env='production'`

-Check if any changes to shopify online and update git master
+⋅⋅*Check if any changes to shopify online and update git master
 ```
 git status
 git commit -a -m 'update git with changes to shopify website'